For All My Basic Starbies Bishes…

 Note: This post will be updated as I live/experience life around the world.
 So buckle-up buttercup…

-If you know me, you know that I am unapologetically a Basic Starbies Bish, although not because I’m a sucker for the brand or align with all of their corporate policies and procedures.
-Rather, I’ve been drinking their iced and frozen delights since high school (for reference, I’m an #OGMillennial, so you do the math), and as such, its just become part of my weekly and travel routines.
+If you know me, you know that I’m unapologetically a Basic Starbies Bish, although not because I’m a sucker for the brand or align with all of their corporate policies and procedures, because I most definitley DO NOT.
+It’s simply because I’ve been drinking their iced and frozen delights since high school (for reference, I’m an #OGMillennial, so you do the math), and as such, it’s just become part of my weekly work and travel routines.

 To be clear: I am NOT a coffee aficionado, nor do I claim to be.
 I only drink Iced Coffee and Cold Brew.
 I NEVER drink hot coffee.
 Like, you can’t pay me to drink it.
-In the last few years I’ve realized I don’t like a lot of milk or sugars or syrups added to my coffee, nor do I need something over the top or complicated (you’ll never hear me order a venti iced caramel macchiato with light ice, extra shot of espresso and oat milk, 3 pumps vanilla, 2 pumps white mocha, extra caramel drizzle, double-blended, upside-down).
-I don’t go to Starbucks because I think it’s the best in the world, I go because they know how to make decent cold coffee (sorry, but a glass of ice and a cappuccino does not an ice coffee make), and are typically a good place to knock out some work.
+In the last few years I’ve realized I don’t like a lot of extra milk or sugars or syrups in my coffee, nor do I need something over the top or complicated (you’ll never hear me order a venti iced caramel macchiato with light ice, extra shot of espresso and oat milk, 3 pumps vanilla, 2 pumps white mocha, extra caramel drizzle, double-blended, upside-down).
+I don’t go to Starbucks because I think it’s the best in the world, I go because they know how to make decent cold coffee (sorry, but a glass of ice and a cappuccino does not an ice coffee make), and are typically a good place to knock out some work with comfortable seating (which after 4 surgeries that have strained my body, is becoming increasingly more important).
 And honestly, when you’re away from “home” for an extended time, they’re simply… comfortable.

 Sissy + 100 Degree Weather + My Passenger Princess Aspirations = She’s Over My Shit 😀